ying-tang/help-documentation/_drafts/How_many_connections_can_HAProxy_handle.md

 Test time:                              30 sec
 ```

-As you can see in the first test we got 20928 hits/sec while on the second one we got 17571 hits/sec.
-What if the application server was slow though and took 3 seconds to reply each time ?
+As you can see: in the first test, we got 20928 hits/sec, while on the second test we got 17571 hits/sec.
+What if the application server was slow, though, and it took 3 seconds to reply each time?

-## Load testing - Does the maximum connections per backend server really matter ?
+## Load testing - Does the maximum connections per backend server really matter?
 (3 seconds of artificial delay)

 * **maxconn** 20
 * **fullconn** 20